Country Guide

 Executive branch:

-cabinet:Council of Ministers chosen by the president on the advice of the chancellor
+cabinet:Council of Ministers appointed by the monarch

 Legislative branch: